masterots/sublime_text/README.md

     ./run.sh

-NOTE: Installing assumes this project will be kept around locally and not moved (due to the fact that installing symbolically links the Sublime Text Users folder with the preferences/User folder of this project).
+NOTE: Installing assumes this project will be kept around locally and not moved (due to the fact that installing symbolic links the Sublime Text Users folder with the preferences/User folder of this project).
 Should this project be relocated, simply re-run the install to fix the symbolic link.